Community Asset Divestment Updates

 Divesting community assets and/or transferring them to private or community sector partners can unlock future development opportunities, stimulate local economic activity, or create housing or commercial opportunities that better serve the broader community and deliver better public value.

-Community Asset Divestment process is not a ‘once-only’ initiative but rather an ongoing and iterative process embedded in Council’s Asset Management Policy
+The Community Asset Divestment Process is not a ‘once-only’ initiative but rather an ongoing and iterative process embedded in Council’s Asset Management Policy

 The divestment process follows a structured five step cycle:

-Throughout the ongoing asset divestment process Council Officers are committed to making recommendations to Council that:
+Throughout the asset divestment process Councillors are committed to making decisions that:

 • Reduce depreciation, insurance premiums and other operational costs to improve and strengthen Council’s financial sustainability.

-• Encourage assets to be shared among multiple users and groups to increase utilisation rates.
+• Encourage assets to be shared among multiple users and groups to increase utilisation.

 • Keep community informed of the ongoing asset divestment process.

-• Support affected user groups during and after implementation of Council’s decisions.
+• Support affected user groups throughout the process.

-• Acknowledge that different scenarios will require different responses and options; and
+• Acknowledge that each asset is unique, and different scenarios require different decisions; and

 • Engage affected user groups in a timely and inclusive manner.